sympodius/org-novelist/README.md

 (setq org-novelist-automatic-referencing-p nil)  ; Set this variable to 't' if you want Org Novelist to always keep note links up to date.
 This may slow down some systems when operating on complex stories.
 It defaults to 'nil' when not set
 ```

-You can return to generating the default templates by removing this line from your Emacs configuration file and restarting Emacs, or set the value to 'nil' before creating more notes.
+You can return to generating the default templates by removing this line from your Emacs configuration file and restarting Emacs, or set the value to `nil` before creating more notes.

 ## Glossary Generator
 When exporting, Org Novelist has the capability to generate glossaries of the characters, places, and props in your story.
-This is a two step procedure.
+This is a two step procedure, requiring you to tell Org Novelist which items you want to include in the glossaries, and where you want the glossaries to be placed in your exported file.

 ### Include Items in Glossaries
 In the notes file for a character, place, or prop, underneath the `#+TITLE:` line, add the following line: